By Linda Massi

-Like you can’t sell food without an ingredient list, you can’t commercialize clothes without a care label.
-Legally, every item of clothing needs a label before it is available to the consumer.
-Providing accurate care instructions is crucial for the customer.
+Like you can’t sell food without an ingredient list, you can’t commercialize clothes without a comprehensive composition & care label.
+Legally, every item of clothing needs a label before it is available to the consumer, and part of that means providing accurate care instructions.
 They need to know how to take care of garments in the right way.
-It also creates a positive effect on their satisfaction, the garment’s life length, and the environment.
+It also creates a positive effect on their satisfaction, the garment’s life span, and the environment.

-Some laws regulate care labels, and they differ from country to country.
+The laws that regulate care labels differ from country to country.
 In particular, Japan and the US have different symbols and regulations from the EU.

-The supplier or manufacturer is the one who has to provide care instructions.
-Yet, they don’t need to attach the care label to the garment when shipping it.
+The supplier or manufacturer is the one responsible for the care instructions.
+However, that does not include the responsibility to attach the care label to the garment when shipping it.
 The information can be on a pdf file or detached labels, for example.

 The EU law states that once the garment arrives to the consumer, the care labels have to be permanently attached.
 Most of the time, they are in polyester and sewn to the inside of the piece.
 Recently, brands have printed the information directly onto the fabric.
 It gives the garment a more seamless look and avoids waste.